 But here's my idea: I will mail you a free TabF5 sticker to anywhere in the world!
 Wherever you decide to stick it, you'll likely see it again later.
 Every time you see it in the future, you'll be reminded to come back here to see what's new, but only when you want to.
 Your online life belongs to you, not the algorithms.

 Maybe!
-I'm still figuring out the rules for these free stickers, but for now I'll set a limit of 1 sticker per person (and 2 per household) every 6 months.
-Exceptions could be made depending on your situation- just ask!
+I'm still figuring out the rules for these free stickers, but for now I'll set a limit of 2 stickers per person every year.
+Exceptions can be made depending on your situation- just ask!

 When you email me, I'll be sure to double-check that your address is correct before mailing you a sticker.
 However, I only send out these stickers with a fake return address and no tracking number.
 If your sticker gets lost in the mail, it's gone forever.
 Sorry.